-A documentary which claims to thwart all the conspiracies surrounding the consumption of meat, eggs, and dairy products and which aims at diversifying and promoting a diet originating completely from plants, ‘What the Health’ made a lot of news and sparked quite many controversies back in the day.
+A documentary which claims to thwart all the conspiracies surrounding the consumption of meat, eggs, and dairy products and which aims at diversifying and promoting a diet originating completely from plants, ‘What the Health’ made a lot of news and sparked quite a lot of controversies back in the day.
 The underlying idea behind the documentary is that the corporates and pharma companies have been keeping everyone in the dark by promoting meat and dairy products and offering cures to diseases emanating as a result.
 ‘What the Health’ definitely raised a lot of eyebrows.

 27. Food, Inc. (2008)